vic-ma/website/content/posts/2025-10-14-test-post/index.md

 And what's more, it's only the Flatpak job's test run that fails.
 The native job's test run works fine.
 What could possibly be the cause of this?

-I'll spare you gory details it took me to this point, but in the end, I found out that the bug came from me accidentally freeing an object before it was done being used:
+I'll spare you details, but in the end, I found out that the bug came from me accidentally freeing an object before it was done being used: